NDU-CSC413/NDU-CSC413.github.io/slides/cppreview-slides.md

 ---

-As you might have guessed ```std::remove_if``` works the same way but using a predicate instead of a value.
+- ```std::remove_if``` works the same way but using a predicate instead of a value.
-These two functions are useful, especially, for the remove-erase idiom.
-Once we have the "useful" range with the desired object removed from it we can actually erase it.
+- These two functions are useful, especially, for the __remove-erase idiom__.
+- Once we have the "useful" range with the desired object removed from it we can actually erase it.

 ---